microsoft/VirtualClient/README.md

 * [Submit bugs](https://github.com/microsoft/VirtualClient/issues/new/choose).
 We apologize for the bug and we will investigate it ASAP.
 * Review [source code changes](https://github.com/microsoft/VirtualClient/pulls).
 You likely know more about one workload than us.
 Tell us your insights.
 * Review the [documentation](https://github.com/microsoft/VirtualClient/tree/main/website/docs) and make pull requests for anything from typos to new content.
 * We welcome you to directly work in the codebase.
-Please take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md) and [start here](https://microsoft.github.io/VirtualClient/docs/category/developing/) and contact us if you have any questions.
+Please take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md).
+[Start here](https://microsoft.github.io/VirtualClient/docs/category/developing/) and contact us if you have any questions.

 Thank you and we look forward to your contribution.